gitcoinco/dPopp-reader/README.md

 ## Usage

-Firstly we need to import the bundle/library and construct a `PassportReader` instance, passing in a ceramic node URL
+Firstly we need to import the bundle/library and construct a `PassportReader` instance, passing in a ceramic node URL and a networkId
 ```
 // import the bundle
 <script src="./dist/reader.bundle.js" type="script/javascript"/>